 #2.
 What Equipment or tools do you need?

 You have to come up with a list of equipment or tools you need.
 For example

-In Blogging: You need Laptop, steady electricity and internet connection
+In Blogging: You need a laptop, steady electricity and an internet connection

 Barbing business: You need clippers, mirrors, powders and steady electricity